c4i9/blueocean-market/README.md

-# blueocean Marketplace | a fork of opensea
+# blueocean Marketplace | a nft marketplace